KLA Corporation (KLAC)

 Formed by the 1997 merger of the two leading semiconductor yield management companies, KLA Corporation (NASDAQ:KLAC) is the leading supplier of equipment used to measure and inspect semiconductor chips.

-- Offerings are difficult to replicate at scale and result in a best-in-class gross margin of 60.6%
+- Offerings are difficult to replicate at scale and lead to a best-in-class gross margin of 60.7%

-We’re fond of companies like KLA Corporation.
-The valuation looks fair relative to its quality, so this might be a good time to buy some shares.
+We see a bright future for KLA Corporation.
+The valuation seems reasonable based on its quality, so this could be a good time to invest in some shares.

 Why Is Now The Time To Buy KLA Corporation?